stratumn/js-crypto/README.md

 - RSA
 - ED25519

+Signatures are object containing:

+- signature: the base64 encoding of the PEM encoded signature
+- public_key: the base64 encoding of the PEM encoded public key
+- message: the base64 encoded message

 ### Private key

 Private keys are PKCE#8 embedded and PEM encoded.
 They can be encrypted using PKCS#5.